as-pect/as-pect/readme.md

 C ./as-pect.config.js
 ```

-To run `as-pect`, use the command line, or create an npm script.
+To run `as-pect`, use the command line: `npx asp`, or create an npm script.

 ```json
 {